 The weather didn’t help either.
 It was pleasantly warm but the wind was blowing so strong that dust and other debris kept getting into my eyes.
 My pictures look still but trust me, it was not calm at all.

 Aging wood creaked and banged against each other as I entered the houses.
 The wind rushed through the broken windows and doors, echoing within the walls until eventually escaping.

 I stood silently, taking in the details.
-I tried to imagine the people who used to live there and the people who came after it was empty: drifters, drug addicts, artists, curious humans.
+I tried to imagine the people who used to live there and the people who came after it was empty: drifters, drug addicts, artists, curious folks like us.
 I wondered whether they contributed to the decay or helped preserve it.
 There were signs of interference: recently-added posters, love letters plastered on the walls, fresh graffiti.

 houses mansions.
 You know because of the distinct smell and the appearance of feathers scattered all over the room.
 I felt them watching over my head.
 In this parallel world, they are the keepers and I’m only a visitor.

 Dead fish preserved by salt scattered all over the beach.
-They were introduced to the lake so tourists could fish but died when the water got too salty.
-It’s telling that even one of the most resilient fish couldn’t survive the toxicity.
+They were introduced to the lake so tourists could fish but met their demise when the water got too salty.
+It’s telling that even one of the most resilient fish in the world couldn’t survive the toxicity.

 As the sun and the temperature went down, we decided it was time to go.
 We walked for almost two hours and still had not explored the whole town.

 We circled the town for the last time, taking in the apocalyptic scenes before driving back to civilization.